tyrelh/csc330/README.md

   * `let`, `let*`, and `letrec` scope
   * `pair` pairs and lists
   * `car` and `cdr` for head and tail
+  * `cons` list concatenation
   * `set!` mutability
+* Thunks and Promises
+* Streams
+* Macros
+* Structs

 ## Ruby (Unit 3)
+Ruby is a dynamically typed object-oriented language that uses paradims from many other languages.

 Assignments 6 and 7 are done in Ruby.

 Topics covered include: